rngesus-wept/puflantu/artifacts/bakeoff.md

   * Obtain 2 cups mashed potatoes (see recipe).
   * Add additional 1 tablespoon milk, 1 egg, and salt.
-  * Divide the mixture into small mounts.
+  * Divide the mixture into small mounds.
   * Dip mounds in egg, then roll them in flour.
 Fry until the outer coating is golden and crispy.

 ### Gloss